Skip to main content

 The Resentencing team first came out of the State v.
 Blake decision.
 In response to Blake in 2021, strike teams were initiated to address the decision’s impact on records, prison operations, and release planning.
 The legislature provided funding to process court orders, provide housing vouchers and immediate release resources, and staff to assist with transitional planning and resource connection for individuals impacted by Blake vacates and resentencing resulting in a release.
 Just before and since the Blake decision, a number of other legislative changes (i.e., SB 6164 (pdf) and SB 5164 (pdf)) and Supreme Court decisions (i.e., State v.
 Monschke, in re Domingo-Cornelio, Ali (pdf)) have resulted in more people being eligible and releasing early from incarceration.
 In response, DOC expanded the transitional support to all types of resentencing resulting in release.

 The role of the Washington State Department of Corrections (DOC) is to carry out sentences imposed by courts.
 The department does not have the authority to amend or correct judgments and sentences.
 The department cannot unilaterally correct a judgment and sentence and must wait for the court to issue an order vacating conviction, amending judgment, dismissal or directing release.
-Legal staff are encouraged to review the resources that are available on this site in anticipation of a hearing, including the resentencing process (pdf) that involves the coordination with DOC, and the critical elements needed in the Judgement and Sentence (pdf) in order to calculate a release date.
+Legal staff are encouraged to review the resources that are available on this site in anticipation of a hearing, including the resentencing process (pdf) that involves the coordination with DOC, and the critical elements needed in the Judgment and Sentence (pdf) in order to calculate a release date.

 Reduced Confinement Term Processing